elasticdog/Puppet-Sandbox/README.md

-If you want a CentOS base box to work from, I highly recommend the boxes published by Jan Vansteenkiste: http://packages.vstone.eu/vagrant-boxes/
+If you want a CentOS base box to work from, I highly recommend the boxes published by Jan Vansteenkiste: http://packages.vstone.eu/vagrant-boxes/ if using other CentOS boxes watch out for iptables being turned on by default.

 The Vagrantfile is a symlink to either Vagrantfile.precise64 or Vagrantfile.centos63.